ivangabriele/blog/_posts/2018-01-26-the-story-of-a-factory-light.md

 They looked at each other, trying to understand if it was some sort of experts inside joke.
 But it was not.
 That was disappointing, to say the least.
 They swear to themselves they would never hire an expert again.

-But... they were so desesperate that they still followed this unlikely advice and indeed increased the factory light by precisely 10 percent.
+But... they were so desperate that they still followed this unlikely advice and indeed increased the factory light by precisely 10 percent.

 And indeed, not only the productivity recovered but it went even above their previous average.